 - fondling or body rubbing

-- oral sex on a woman with a Glyde dam or plastic wrap
+- oral sex with a condom, Glyde dam or plastic wrap

 LOW RISK — Very few reported HIV infections due to these behaviors